When your friend’s spouse dies, the last thing they want to hear is that you know what they are going through.

 We’re all wired differently.

 There are five stages of grief – denial, anger, bargaining, depression, and acceptance.

 But everyone experiences these stages differently.
 Some may linger in one stage longer than others.

 In my practice, I work with surviving spouses.
 By the time they contact me, they are exhausted with others telling them what to do with their money and life.

-More importantly, be there.
-Not to entertain your grieving friend with endless chatter.
-Stop talking and listen to what they want.
+More importantly, be there – not to entertain your grieving friend with endless chatter.
+Be there in silence – stop talking and listen to what they want.

 They may want silence with you holding their hand.

-They may want silence with you holding them as they cry.
+They may want silence while you hug them as they cry.

 Many of my clients cherished the friends who sat with them in silence.
-While it may seem uncomfortable, it’s sometimes the best thing to do for this situation.
+While it may seem uncomfortable, it’s sometimes the best thing to do in this situation.